Last Updated: September 3, 2024

 Early Life

 Donald John Trump was born on June 14, 1946, the son of millionaire low-income real estate tycoon Fred Trump.
-Fred Trump and Donald's grandmother Elizabeth started out in home construction and sales.
-The company, which was incorporated as Elizabeth Trump & Son in 1927, build large swaths of single-family homes in Queens.
+Fred Trump and Donald's grandmother, Elizabeth, started out in home construction and sales.
+The company, which was incorporated as Elizabeth Trump & Son in 1927, built large swaths of single-family homes in Queens.
 The company grew to own and manage more than 27,000 rental units along the East Coast, primarily in New York City's neighboring boroughs.

-Through shares in his father's company that were set aside for each child at various ages, Donald Trump was technically a millionaire on paper in 1954 when he was just 8 years old.
+Through shares in his father's company that were set aside for each child at various ages, Donald Trump was technically a millionaire on paper in 1954 when he was just eight years old.

 In 1976, Fred Trump set up $1 million trust funds for each of his give children and three great-grandchildren.
 That's the same as around $5 million in today's dollars.
 The trusts paid yearly dividends from profits earned through Elizabeth Trump & Son's rental income and property sales.